ddbj/www/_metabobank/metadata-e.md

 : The name of the SDRF file accompanying this IDF file.
 Filled by MetaboBank.

 [Comment\[Study type\]](#Study_type)<a name="Study_type"></a>
-: The study types which are applicable to this study.
+: The study types which are applicable to this study (e.g., targeted metabolite profiling, lipid profiling).
 These terms should come from [controlled terms](https://docs.google.com/spreadsheets/d/1b34kjYemmQj-4m5zcp2n7QHCnQA98EjYcf6pOJ9xDTY).

 [Comment\[Experiment type\]](#Experiment_type)<a name="Experiment_type"></a>
-: The experiment types which are applicable to this study.
+: The experiment types which are applicable to this study (e.g., liquid chromatography-mass spectrometry, capillary electrophoresis-mass spectrometry).
 These terms should come from [controlled terms](https://docs.google.com/spreadsheets/d/1b34kjYemmQj-4m5zcp2n7QHCnQA98EjYcf6pOJ9xDTY).
 More than one type can be added.
 Fixed terms for the submission type are filled by MetaboBank.

 [Comment\[Submission type\]](#Submission_type)<a name="Submission_type"></a>
-: The type of this submission.
+: The type of this submission (e.g., LC-MS, GC-MS).
 These terms should come from [controlled terms](https://docs.google.com/spreadsheets/d/1b34kjYemmQj-4m5zcp2n7QHCnQA98EjYcf6pOJ9xDTY).
 Filled by MetaboBank.

 [Comment\[BioProject\]](#BioProject)<a name="BioProject"></a>
 : A related BioProject accession (for example, PRJDB1).